JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 - Improved Cameras (Various presets)
 - Reprice for Vanilla Cars
 - Maxed Presets From Challenge Series, Bosses & Wingmans

+### Added Rev 1.0

+1. In the `Optionals` folder, the option to max the preset cars of the bosses and also their companions was added, as well as the option to max the presets of the cars of the challenge series.

+### Added in Rev 2.2

+1. A new folder called `CarConversions` has been added for future vehicle improvements, currently only the Mitsubishi Eclipse GS-T.

+### Added in Rev 3.0

+1. An option to lower the difficulty of drift races in the `Carbon Battle Royale` mod has been added to the `Optionals` folder.

+### Added in Rev 3.0.1

+1. Two new scripts for the game's cameras have been added to the `Optionals` folder.
+2. Added scripts for compatibility with the `Endgame` mod.
+3. Added a markdown with instructions for navigating between files (only readme.md from the `.7z file`).

+### Added in Rev 3.1.2

+1. A new feature added: `Supercharger SFX`.

 ---